 Thursday nights were about preparing for the weekend, I wanted my store impeccable, and the biggest chore second to securing the Hookah count, was maintaining the massive inventory of Chinese Chi Balls.
-Each with its own unique designs ranging from basic silver, to ornate golden knots on green, to crimson red Chinese symbols on a deep blue.
+Each with its own unique designs ranging from basic silver, to ornate golden knots on green, to crimson red Chinese symbols on a deep sea of blue.
 The pair, just small enough to fit in your palms, displayed on a felt interior of a simple pine box.
 These, second to hookahs were perhaps our largest shrinking item.

 My strategy against theft was order, every placement had some method behind the madness, that made for easy counting and inventory maintenance.
 While cascading the boxes a group of young men, perhaps in their early twenties sauntered into the store.
 They were real men, with their baggy pants around their ankles and their oversized tees.